Louisiana vs. Texas State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Louisiana has combined with its opponents to score more than 58 points only once this season.
+- Louisiana has combined with its opponents to score more than 58.5 points only one time this year.

-- The average total in Ragin' Cajuns games this season is 59.0, 1.0 point above Saturday's over/under of 58.
+- The average total in Ragin' Cajuns games this season is 59, 0.5 points more than Saturday's total of 58.5.

-- The 57.5 PPG average total in Bobcats games this season is 0.5 points fewer than this game's over/under.
+- The 57.5 PPG average total in Bobcats games this season is one point fewer than this game's over/under.

 Louisiana Stats and Trends

-- The Ragin' Cajuns have been favored by 21 points or more one time this season and have not covered the spread in any of them.
+- The Ragin' Cajuns have yet to cover the spread this season when favored by 21.5 points or more.

 - Louisiana's games this year have hit the over on one of seven set point totals (14.3%).

-- Louisiana is 2-0 against the spread and 2-0 overall in games when it puts up more than 33.9 points.
+- Louisiana is 2-0 against the spread and 2-0 overall this season when the team notches more than 33.9 points.

-- Louisiana is 2-1 against the spread and 3-0 overall when the team amasses more than 423.7 yards.
+- Louisiana is 2-1 against the spread and 3-0 overall when the team piles up more than 423.7 yards.

-- The Ragin' Cajuns have seven giveaways this season, while the Bobcats have 11 takeaways .

 - Find the latest spread and moneyline odds for Louisiana at SISportsbook.